-You have been asked to determine the second lowest cost silver plan (SLCSP) for a group of ZIP Codes.
+You've been asked to determine the second lowest cost silver plan (SLCSP) for a group of ZIP codes.

 first column.
 Fill in the second column with the rate (see below) of the